 I like this quote.
-When I went to find someone to attribute this quote to, I couldn’t find anybody so I’m claiming it for myself.
+When I went to find someone to attribute this quote to, I couldn’t find anybody, so I’m claiming it for myself.
 That may be right, wrong, maybe morally questionable, but the truth is, life is way too short to drink bad tea.
-And there is no reason to drink bad tea when so many great options exist, everywhere.
+And there is no reason to drink bad tea when so many great options exist everywhere.

-Perhaps the quote should be, “Life is too short to drink anything except loose leaf tea” Loose tea is the better tea, fresher and allowing for the best flavor, the deepest, resonant, complex and any other word you can think of to describe awesome flavor.
-There are superb teas in bags or sachets, seek them out and stop drinking bad tea.
+Perhaps the quote should be, “Life is too short to drink anything except loose leaf tea” Loose tea is the better tea, fresher, and allowing for the best flavor, the deepest, resonant, complex, and any other word you can think of to describe the awesome flavor.
+There are superb teas in bags or sachets.
+Seek them out and stop drinking bad tea.
 The difference is immense.

 Tea is an emotional beverage.
-What other drink conjures memories, alters moods and makes you a better person.
-Yes, there is a similar quote, “Life is too short to drink bad wine”, but tea is healthy and can be drunk every day.
+What other drink conjures memories, alters moods, and makes you a better person.
+Yes, there is a similar quote, “Life is too short to drink bad wine,” but tea is healthy and can be drunk every day.
 And you should drink tea every day.
-We all want to extend our time on this planet, and get the most out of each and every day.
+We all want to extend our time on this planet and get the most out of each day.
 So drink tea and drink great tea.

 Motivating?
-I’m not sure, perhaps I’m just trying to get to the end of this blog post.
+I’m not sure.
+Perhaps I’m just trying to get to the end of this blog post.
 But how about this?

 “Make the most of every day” I won’t try to claim credit for this adage, but if you are going to drink the world’s most popular beverage after water, make the most of it and drink a great tea.

-Drink great black teas.
-A robust, strong Assam or Darjeeling with a splash of fresh almond milk or a rich cream.
+Drink great black teas—a robust, strong Assam or Darjeeling with a splash of fresh almond milk or a rich cream.
 Drink a great breakfast blend like our Organic Sarasotan Breakfast Blend, Or a mild, sweeter Nilgiri.
-Or if you want more flavor, a spicy chai might be the perfect option.
+Or, if you want more flavor, spicy chai might be the perfect option.
 I almost forgot to mention Oolongs!
 Especially our ‘milky smooth’ Dung Ding Oolong.

-Drink great green teas.
-Froth a pinch of a matcha green tea, or gently steep a pure Organic Sencha.
-Add a touch of flavor, maybe strawberry or gojiberries or any other subtle sweetness that brings out that cool wonderful green tea flavor.
+Drink great green teas—Froth a pinch of a matcha green tea, or gently steep a pure Organic Sencha.
+Add a touch of flavor, maybe strawberry or goji berries, or any other subtle sweetness that brings out that cool wonderful green tea flavor.
 Yes, white teas too.
 Drink them!

 Drink great rooibos teas.
-Drink a lot of rooibos.
 This is wonderful in the afternoon when there is no fear of caffeine stealing sleep from you.
-Drink Rooibos or Bush Tea when faced with solving a mystery ☺☺ This is not only a lovely, mild flavor, rooibos takes on other flavors like vanilla and orange peel (Selby Select) or Lavender or Rose (Mable’s Rose Rooibos).
-Drink Honeybush, and Chocolate Honeybush and the list goes on.
+When faced with solving a mystery, drink Rooibos, or Bush Tea is not only a lovely, mild flavor.
+Rooibos takes on other flavors like vanilla and orange peel (Selby Select) or Lavender or Rose (Mable’s Rose Rooibos).
+Drink Honeybush and Chocolate Honeybush, and the list goes on.

-Drink great herbal teas, peppermint, Yerba Mate or hibiscus or tulsi.
+Drink great herbal teas, peppermint, Yerba Mate, or hibiscus or tulsi.
 I just saw this weekend that Roselle blossoms were available at the Sarasota farmers market.
-They are they’re blooming in Florida and they make incredible tea as well as a gorgeous jams and jellies.
+They are they’re blooming in Florida, and they make incredible tea as well as gorgeous jams and jellies.
 Drink a fabulous chamomile tea from Egypt and dream of Cleopatra or floating down the Nile.

 Drink great fruit teas.
-Share them with a young person.
+Please share them with a young person.
 Introduce a child to the joys of tea.
-Start with the anticipation of the kettle boiling, then take a moment to select a tea to fit the mood, watch when hot water meets tea leaves and the flavors release.
-This called the ‘Agony of the Leaf’, what does it conjure in your imagination.
-Heat the mugs with hot water while you wait for all the flavor to extract, and then pour two mugs full, and blow cool air over your brew.
+Start with the kettle boiling’s anticipation, then take a moment to select a tea to fit the mood, watch when hot water meets tea leaves, and the flavors release.
+This is called the ‘Agony of the Leaf’ what does it conjure in your imagination.
+Heat the mugs with hot water while you wait for all the flavor to extract, and then pour two mugs full and blow cool air over your brew.

 Start a young person on a tea journey, drinking tea as a part of a ritual, after dinner, before bed, in the morning, later in the day.
 There are so many opportunities to drink tea.
-This ‘Tea Journey’ will last a lifetime and you will be responsible for the the very first steps.
+This ‘Tea Journey’ will last a lifetime, and you will be responsible for the very first steps.

-And then there is the perfection that are Mote Beach Tea or Little Monkey fruit teas.
-Make a cuppa either of these herbal gems before you go to bed.
-I promise you that your dreams will be finer, they’ll be sweeter and your sleep will be deeper and richer and better.
+And then there is the perfection that is Mote Beach Tea or Little Monkey fruit teas.
+Make a cuppa of either of these herbal gems before you go to bed.
+I promise you that your dreams will be finer, they’ll be sweeter, and your sleep will be deeper and richer and better.
 I can’t promise that your dreams will come true, but a great cuppa tea can bring hope.

 Share that idea with everyone, a life of sound sleep and fantastical dreams.
-You are never too old to begin a ‘Tea Journey’.
+You are never too old to begin a ‘Tea Journey.’
 And what a wonderful community to be a part of, drinkers of great teas!

-Appreciate all that goes in to a great cuppa tea.
-Where the tea was plucked, how far it might have traveled, who else might be enjoying the exact same cup at this same moment.
+Appreciate all that goes into a great cuppa tea.
+Where the tea was plucked, how far it might have traveled, who else might be enjoying the same cup at this same moment.
 How many years or decades or centuries have people been drinking this same tea.
-Or how much progress has been made in heating up the water.
-Before electricity, 200 years ago or 2000 years ago, how did they boil water, what was the mug like or bowl or the cup.
+Or how much progress has been made in heating the water.
+Before electricity, 200 years ago or 2000 years ago, how did they boil water?
+What was the mug like or bowl or the cup?
 There is much to consider in a simple cup of tea.

 And be sure to steep your tea for the correct time.
 Not too short, robbing yourself from a fully expressed cuppa.
 And not too long, for the bitterness or astringency might distract from the beautiful flavors intended for you.

 Give the gift of tea.
-Nothing can be so easy to share, so thoughtful, so considerate for either a tea lover experienced in drinking great tea, or introducing someone to your favorite tea.
+Nothing can be so easy to share, so thoughtful, so considerate for either a tea lover experienced in drinking great tea or introducing someone to your favorite tea.
 Tea elevates the idea of a gift to a new level.

-Yes, I want you to buy my teas, and we have plenty of options for you.
+Yes, I was hoping you could buy my teas, and we have plenty of options for you.
 But find a new place to buy tea, a wonderful loose leaf tea.
-You will recall the moment later, when you are drinking or serving this tea.
-Tea comes with its own story, you just have to be a bit creative about it.
-The story is available and there is joy to be had.
+You will recall the moment later when you are drinking or serving this tea.
+Tea comes with its own story.
+You have to be a bit creative about it.
+The story is available, and there is a joy to be had.

 Serve a great cuppa tea in a fine piece of China, in a cup that needs a saucer.
-Take a moment and make it special.
-You will enjoy the experience even morel, or help someone else feel special.
+Please take a moment and make it special.
+You will enjoy the experience even more or help someone else feel special.
 That’s where this big thought started, with living your life to the fullest.
 Life is too short and so find the moments, the joys to extract a bit more than you may have expected.
 Surprise someone, delight them.
 Give that gift or treat yourself.
 You deserve it.

-So drink up, Life is too short to drink bad tea.
+So drink up.
+Life is too short to drink bad tea.

 Local Tea Company

-Tea is a wonderful way to show your love, appreciation, respect or that you are thinking about someone.
-Perhaps the universal gift, as age, gender, geography, time of year, relationship status or any other boundary can be crossed safely, without confusion.
-While the gift of tea can be personal, the truth is everybody has a tea they like or love, some just don’t know it yet.
+Tea is a wonderful way to show your love, appreciation, respect, or that you are thinking about someone.
+Perhaps the universal gift, like age, gender, geography, time of year, relationship status, or any other boundary, can be crossed safely, without confusion.
+While the gift of tea can be personal, the truth is everybody has a tea they like or love.
+Some don’t know it yet.

 We recently added a Tea of the Month program, either 3 months or 6 months.
 That got us thinking about “gifting” tea.
 Here are a few thoughts to consider when giving the gift of tea…